-The Policy Manual of the Superstition Fire & Medical District is hereby established and shall be referred to as the Policy Manual or the manual.
-The manual is a statement of the current policies, rules and guidelines of this district.
+The Policy Manual of the Superstition Fire & Medical District (SFMD) is a statement of the current policies, rules and guidelines of this district.
 All members are expected to conform to the provisions of this manual.

 All prior and existing policies, manuals, orders and regulations that are in conflict with this manual are revoked, except to the extent that portions of the existing manuals, procedures, orders and other regulations that have not been included herein shall remain in effect where they do not conflict with the provisions of this manual.